-- develop support and professional development opportunities for advanced development practitioners - grow our support for school leaders through expanding our fundraising for school leaders programme to support bursars in understanding their role in development - evolve our digital strategy, supporting us to work smarter and enhancing our member services - continue to work across the sector to develop partnerships with associations and corporate partners, and with the support of our most recent benchmarking report, champion best practice in schools' fundraising and engagement
+- celebrate our 25th Anniversary and the impact of schools' development on the lives of young people over the last 25 years. - develop further bespoke support and professional development opportunities for different groups within the IDPE membership for example different types of school, roles and levels of expertise. - grow our support for school leaders through the HMC and IDPE Schools Bursaries and Partnerships Conference, and through expanding our fundraising for school leaders programme to support bursars in understanding their role in development. - evolve our digital strategy, supporting us to work smarter and enhance our member services. - continue to work across the sector to develop partnerships with associations and corporate partners, and with the support of our most recent benchmarking report, champion best practice in schools' fundraising and engagement.